Onyx Grand Prix: Reformation

 After a time spent running Arena Motorsport, Earle reformed the team initially to contest the 2014 World Touring Car Championship with TC1 version of Ford Fiesta saloon.
 However the plans were abolished in February 2014 due to lack of support by Ford.
-Instead the team will build Ford Focus ST for the 2015 TC3 International Series season.
+Instead the team was to build the Ford Focus ST for the 2015 TCR International Series season.
+However, the car was underdeveloped and uncompetitive and only contested half the events in the inaugural season, recording just two classified finishes at Monza, before the assets were sold to the FRD racing team for 2016.